CHAPTER 13

 Annex 13-A, such as:

-(iii) the separation of a procuring entity listed in its Schedule into two or more procuring entities that are all added to the procuring entities listed in the same Section of the Annex; and
+(iii) the separation of a procuring entity listed in its Schedule into two or more procuring entities that are all added to the procuring entities listed in the same Section of the Annex, or

 (iv) changes in website references,

-and no Party objects under paragraph 3 on the basis that the proposed modification does not concern subparagraph (a) or (b).
+and the other Party does not object under paragraph 3 on the basis that the proposed modification does not concern subparagraph (a) or (b).

-- Any Party whose rights under this Chapter may be affected by a proposed modification that is notified under paragraph 1 shall notify the other Parties of any objection to the proposed modification within 45 days of the date of circulation of the notice.
+1. A Party whose rights under this Chapter may be affected by a proposed modification that is notified under paragraph 1 shall notify the other Party of any objection to the proposed modification within 45 days of the date of circulation of the notice.

 Article 13.20: Facilitation of Participation by SMEs